skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 inn, where he finds a detachment of soldiers and a robed man in the lobby, waiting to speak to the party.
-Once they are all assembled, the robed man introduces himself as General Tarvin, one of only a a small handful of people who get direct orders from the queen.
+Once they are all assembled, the robed man introduces himself as General Tarvin, one of only a a small handful of people who get direct orders from the Queen.

 The party is encouraged that they are finally getting to talk to someone of importance.
 They had given up at the public affairs office